tobbstr/xerror/README.md

 ## Errors originating from your system

 This section demonstrates how to work with errors that happen in your system.
-Such as when validating arguments, or checking preconditions etc. In those cases, you're not inheriting the error from some library or system, but rather you're the one creating the root error.
+Such as when validating arguments, or checking preconditions etc. In those cases, you're not returned the error from some library or system, but rather you're the one creating the root error.
 It's then up to you to classify the error correctly (invalid argument, aborted, etc.).